environmentalinformatics-marburg/tubedb/documentation/example.md

 Double-click at `clear_import.cmd` and time series source data files will be imported into TsDB.
 Wait until its done.

-Double-click at `server.sh` to run the webserver.
+Double-click at `server.cmd` to run the webserver.
 Now you can open a browser and type `http://localhost:8080` to view the web interface of TubeDB.
 To terminate the TubeDB server press ctrl-c or close the console-window.